Personal Branding: 7 steps to create yours + definition

 His techniques

 When we talk about Elon Musk, we think directly of the tech sector.
-This is normal, because all his communication and that of his companies revolve around this sector.
+This is normal because all his communication and that of his companies revolve around this sector.
 This follows the second step of personal branding: niche positioning.

 Another of his techniques is to use his personal story and his values to promote his companies.
 He explains that he wants to fight global warming with electric vehicles to save the planet ( True benefactor or business interest, the answer is probably somewhere in between…) 😏